-By the Autumn of 1982, momentum had built up inside sections of the U.S. military and intelligence establishment in support of LaRouche's ballistic-missile-defense proposals.
-Gen. Volney Warner, a retired head of the U.S. Army's FORCECOM, told LaRouche associates in October 1982 that the policy was winning strong support among some of the President's key advisors.
-Also in October, Dr. Edward Teller, a close personal friend and science advisor to President Reagan, threw his support behind ballistic-missile defense, citing recent breakthroughs at Lawrence Livermore Labs on some of the very "new physical principle" approaches advocated by LaRouche.
-Significantly, Teller also advocated sharing these scientific and technological breakthroughs with Moscow.
+By the Autumn of 1982, momentum had built up inside sections of the U.S. military and intelligence establishment in support of LaRouche's BMD proposals.
+Gen. Volney Warner, a retired head of the U.S. Army's FORCECOM, told LaRouche associates in October 1982 that the policy was winning strong support among some of the President's key advisers.
+Also in October, Edward Teller, a close personal friend and science advisor to President Reagan, threw his support behind ballistic missile defense, citing recent breakthroughs at Lawrence Livermore Labs on some of the very "new physical principle" approaches advocated by La-Rouche.
+Significantly, Teller also advocated sharing these scientific and technological breakthroughs with Moscow (see box).